 For its 14th year, the CRY Heart of London Bridges Walk was a different kind of event.
 Due to COVID-19, the 2020 event took place virtually in local communities across the UK and worldwide.

-Join us in 2021 on 27th June.
 Join our interest list to be the first to get information on the event.

 Over 300 people pre-registered to take part in the event, with many more participating on the day.
 At 10.50am, live on Facebook and YouTube, the speeches started to introduce the event, followed by a 2-minute silence at 11am.